 2. Create rapid response content

-3. Pitch journalists/bloggers
+3. Pitch journalists and bloggers

 4. Provide expert commentary

-1. Find unlinked brand mentions
+1. Find unlinked brand mentions (Ahrefs Content Explorer or Google Alerts)

 2. Contact site owners